TOD-theses/paper-T-RACE/main.typ

 == Deduplication <sec:deduplication>

-To reduce the prevalence of specific contracts in the TOD candidates, we randomly pick 10 collisions from each address and drop the rest from our analysis.
-We apply three different grouping mechanisms for this:
+To reduce the prevalence of specific contracts in the TOD candidates, we randomly pick 10 collisions of each contract and drop the rest from our analysis.
+We apply three different mechanisms to group similar contracts:

-In a first step we group the collisions by the address where they happened, and choose 10 from this subset.
+Firstly, we group the collisions by the address where they happened, and randomly select 10 collisions from each group.
 For instance, if many transactions access the balance and code of the same address, we would only retain 10 of these accesses.

-Then we consider collisions at addresses that contain code.
-In Ethereum, the same code can be deployed to different addresses.
-As attacks for contracts with the same code are likely similar, we limit the number of collisions to 10 for each contract code.
-To do so, we group the collisions by the code hash and select 10 collisions from this subset.
+Secondly, we also group collisions at different addresses if the addresses share exactly the same code.
+To do so, we group the collisions by the code hash and sample 10 collisions per code hash.

-Finally, instead of matching for exactly the same code at different addresses, we will also group similar codes together, and then limit the collisions.
+Finally, instead of matching for exactly the same code, we also group similar codes together.
 We use the grouping mechanism from @diangelo_evolution_2024, where they compute a "skeleton" for each code by removing the metadata and the values for `PUSH` instructions.
 They have shown, that codes with the same skeleton mostly yield the same vulnerability detection results.
-Therefore, we will also group by each code skeleton and only take 10 collisions for each group.
+Therefore, we only keep 10 collisions per code skeleton.

 === Results

 We ran the same experiment as in the previous section, but now with the additional deduplication filters.
 In @tab:experiment_deduplication, we see that from the initial 8,127 TOD candidates, only 2,320 remained after removing duplicates.
+Most of the TOD candidates were already removed by limiting the amount of collisions per address and the other group limits reduced it further.

 #figure(
   table(